 California is tough on crime and takes criminal threats very seriously.
 Formerly known as the “terrorist threats” law, California’s criminal threats statute makes it illegal – in most situations – to make threats of death or great bodily harm or death against another person.

-An experienced criminal attorney will help to explain the charges, investigate your case, and determine the best strategy for a defense.
-While an arrest and/or charges for criminal threats may seem to be a minor offense, the consequences stemming from a conviction can cripple your future.
-At the Law Office of Vikas Bajaj, APC, we can help to ensure that your rights are protected and that the prosecution is forced to prove each and every element of the crime.
+An experienced criminal threats lawyer San Diego will help to explain the charges, investigate your case, and determine the best strategy for defense.
+While an arrest and/or charge for criminal threats may seem to be a minor offense, the consequences stemming from a conviction can cripple your future.
+At the Law Office of Vikas Bajaj, APC, we can help to ensure that your rights are protected and that the prosecution is forced to prove every element of the crime.

 A conviction of criminal threats under California Penal Code 422 PC requires the prosecution to prove: